COVID: India's economy battles widespread unemployment, inflation | DW | 31.01.2022

 "Tackling unemployment is the predominant concern in India right now.
 This is a humanitarian crisis and I argue that the government should be the employer of last resort in such an emergency.
 Strengthening employment both in rural and urban India is vital," Lekha Chakraborty, professor at the National Institute of Public Finance and Policy, told DW.

 "The Indian economy is suffering from long COVID.
-Lockdown strategies helped to flatten the curve but it has created almost irreversible economic disruptions," he added.
+Lockdown strategies helped to flatten the curve but it has created almost irreversible economic disruptions," she added.

 Economist Rudrani Bhattacharya said increasing private consumption, investment and reviving micro, small and medium enterprises (MSME) are key challenges going forward.